 - 4.1 This policy sets out the School's expectations and procedures with respect to processing any personal data we collect from data subjects (including parents, pupils, employees, alumni, contractors and third parties). - 4.2 Those who handle personal data as employees or governors of the School are obliged to comply with this policy when doing so.
 For employees, breaches of this policy may result in disciplinary action.
 Accidental breaches of the law or this policy in handling personal data will happen from time to time, for example by human error, and will not always be treated as a disciplinary issue.
-However, failure to report breaches that pose significant risks to the School or individuals will be considered a serious matter. - 4.3 In addition, this policy represents the standard of compliance expected of those who handle the School's personal data as contractors, whether they are acting as "data processors" on the School's behalf (in which case they will be subject to binding contractual terms) or as data controllers responsible for handling such personal data in their own right. - 4.4 Where the School shares personal data with third party data controllers which may range from other schools, to parents, to appropriate authorities, to casual workers and volunteers each party will need a lawful basis to process that personal data, and will be expected to do so lawfully and with due regard to security and confidentiality, as set out in this policy.

-4.5 If you are a volunteer [or contractor], you will be a data controller in your own right, but the same legal regime and best practice standards set out in this policy will apply to you by law.
+However, failure to report breaches that pose significant risks to the School or individuals will be considered a serious matter.
+All governors are also required to follow this policy and attend relevant training as part of their oversight duties. - 4.3 In addition, this policy represents the standard of compliance expected of those who handle the School's personal data as contractors, whether they are acting as "data processors" on the School's behalf (in which case they will be subject to binding contractual terms) or as data controllers responsible for handling such personal data in their own right. - 4.4 Where the School shares personal data with third party data controllers which may range from other schools, to parents, to appropriate authorities, to casual workers and volunteers each party will need a lawful basis to process that personal data and will be expected to do so lawfully and with due regard to security and confidentiality, as set out in this policy. - 4.5 If you are a volunteer (or contractor), you will be a data controller in your own right, but the same legal regime and best practice standards set out in this policy will apply to you by law.